-These Design Guidelines provide local practitioners guidance on incorporating Complete Streets elements into transportation and land development projects.
-The principles included herein promote the concept of "proactive design" recognizing that the way streets are designed has a profound impact on the way people choose to use the street.
+Palm Beach TPA has established these Complete Streets Design Guidelines to provide guidance to local practitioners on how to plan and design Complete Streets elements into all types of transportation and land development projects.
+The Complete Streets principles included herein promote the concept of "proactive design" recognizing that the way we design our streets has a significant impact on the way people use the street.
 Design principles of a street are vital for:

-- Guiding users through physical and environmental cues - Managing vehicle speeds - Encouraging safe walking, bicycling, and public transit use - Embracing the unique place characteristics that surround the street (often referred to as context-sensitive design)
+- Guiding users through physical and environmental cues - Managing vehicle speeds - · Encouraging safe walking, bicycling, and public transit use - Embracing the unique place characteristics that surround the street (often referred to as context-sensitive design)